 11.11.2.1 Authentication discovery of a FILS capable AP

-A STA that discovers a FILS-capable AP that advertises a public key (see 8.4.2.177 (FILS Public Key element)) that the STA trusts, or has an ability to gain trust through validation of an X.509v3 certificate, may begin the FILS Authentication protocol to the AP and perform mutual authentication using trusted public keys.
+A STA discovers a FILS-capable AP through advertisment public key indicators (see 8.4.2.178 (FILS Public Key Indicator element)).
+A STA that trusts, or has an ability to gain trust, through validation of an X.509v3 certificate issued by an known certificate issuer, or that trusts a raw (uncertified) public key identified through its hash, may begin the FILS Authentication protocol to the AP and perform mutual authentication using trusted public keys.

 References: